 Marcos Albuquerque

-Adjunct Professor at the University of the State of Rio de Janeiro (UERJ) in the Postgraduate Program in Social Sciences (PPCIS) and in the Postgraduate Program in Art History (PPGHA).
-PhD in Social Anthropology from the Federal University of Santa Catarina (2011).
-He holds a degree in Social Sciences, with a major in Anthropology, from the Federal University of Campina Grande (2002) and a master's degree in Sociology from the Federal University of Paraíba (2005).
-He is currently Coordinator of the N.A.d.A (Art Anthropology Nucleus) – UERJ; vice-coordinator of INARRA (Images, Narratives and Cultural Practices) – UERJ, he is also affiliated with the NEPI (Nucleus of Indigenous Population Studies) – UFSC, with LACED (Laboratory of Research in Ethnicity, Culture and Development) – UFRJ, and linked to the RAMA network (Research network in memory, identity, power, environment and territory).
-He has experience in the field of Anthropology and Art, with an emphasis on ethnic art, performance, museums and visual anthropology.
+Adjunct Professor at the State University of Rio de Janeiro (UERJ) in the Graduate Program in Social Sciences (PPCIS) and in the Graduate Program in Art History (PPGHA).
+Doctor in Social Anthropology from the Federal University of Santa Catarina (2011).
+He holds a degree in Social Sciences, with specialization in Anthropology, from the Federal University of Campina Grande (2002) and a master's degree in Sociology from the Federal University of Paraíba (2005).
+He is currently Coordinator of N.A.d.A (Nucleus of Anthropology of Art) – UERJ; vice-coordinator of INARRA (Images, Narratives and Cultural Practices) – UERJ, he is also affiliated with NEPI (Center for Studies of Indigenous Populations) – UFSC, with LACED (Laboratory of Research in Ethnicity, Culture and Development) – UFRJ, and linked to the RAMA network (Network of research in memory, identity, power, environment and territory).
+He has experience in the area of Anthropology and Art, with emphasis on ethnic art, performance, museums and visual anthropology.

 Research project